Justice Sustainable Development Strategy 2020 to 2023

 Framework for Sustainable Development

-In October 2019, Justice Canada brought together all work done in the Department related to sustainable development under a single framework, known as the sustainable development program. (see Annex A)
+Justice Canada brings together all work done in the Department related to sustainable development under a single framework, known as the Sustainable Development Program. (see Annex A)

 This framework was designed with the explicit mandate to embed an integrated approach to sustainable development at Justice Canada.
-Based on this approach, initiatives and activities are categorised, irrespective of their operational or pubic policy origins, as:
+Based on this approach, initiatives and activities are categorized, irrespective of their operational or public policy origins, as:

 - Green Workplace – Activities and initiatives related to greening government operations and practices;